RSPCA: Changing political climate

+Formation of the SPCA and royal patronage

 Martin's Act was supported by various social reformers who were not parliamentarians, and the efforts of the Reverend Arthur Broome (1779–1837) to create a voluntary organisation to promote kindness toward animals resulted in the founding of an informal network.
 Broome canvassed opinions in letters that were published or summarised in various periodicals in 1821.
 Broome organised a meeting and extended invitations to various reformers that included parliamentarians, clergy and lawyers.
 The meeting was held on Wednesday 16 June 1824 in Old Slaughter's Coffee House, London.
 The meeting was chaired by Thomas Fowell Buxton MP (1786–1845) and the resolution to establish the society was voted on.
-Among the others who were present as founding members were Sir James Mackintosh MP, Richard Martin, William Wilberforce, Basil Montagu, John Ashley Warre, Rev. George Bonner, Rev. George Avery Hatch, Sir James Graham, John Gilbert Meymott, William Mudford, and Lewis Gompertz.
+Among the others who were present as founding members were Sir James Mackintosh MP, Richard Martin, William Wilberforce, Basil Montagu, John Ashley Warre, the Rev. George Bonner, the Rev. George Avery Hatch, Sir James Graham, John Gilbert Meymott, William Mudford, and Lewis Gompertz.
 The organisation was founded as the Society for the Prevention of Cruelty to Animals.
 Broome was appointed as the society's first honorary secretary.
 The foundation is marked by a plaque on the modern day building at 77–78 St Martin's Lane.

+The society was the first animal welfare charity to be founded in the world.
+In 1824, it brought 63 offenders before the courts.
+Princess Victoria became the society's patron in 1835, and, as Queen, granted its royal status in 1840 to become the Royal Society for the Prevention of Cruelty to Animals, as it is today.